Contents

 SaveSystem

-SaveSystem is a static class that acts as the bridge between your game logic and the data.
+SaveSystem is a static class that acts as the bridge between your game logic and the whole

 3. System & Helper Classes